some-natalie/some-natalie/RESUME.md

 ### [Chainguard](https://chainguard.dev) - Principal Federal Solutions Engineer, 2024-present

-I just started ...
-I'll update this once I have my feet under me. 😊
+- **Build Federal sales** at a startup as the first solutions engineer dedicated to the vertical.
+- Facilitate proof of concepts on complex containerized applications, promoting across airgaps and other compliance boundaries as needed.
+- **Demonstrate business value of application security** and software supply chain best practices to a myriad of regulatory frameworks and guidelines, now including NIST [Secure Software Development Framework](https://csrc.nist.gov/Projects/ssdf) and [Application Container Security Guide](https://csrc.nist.gov/pubs/sp/800/190/final).

 ### [GitHub](https://github.com/github) - Senior Solutions Engineer, 2021-2024

 - **Partner exclusively with the most security-conscious customers**, guiding them on meeting their development and security needs within the entire GitHub Enterprise platform and integrations.
+  - Evaluating and securely deploying artificial intelligence (AI) across the development lifecycle, then assessing business and application security impacts
   - Automating and building the infrastructure to support it safely
   - Cultural changes of internal collaboration
   - Rolling out application security programs company-wide
-  - Cybersecurity deployment and compliance planning (eg, CMMC, ITAR, FedRAMP, SOX) of enterprise software factories
+  - Cybersecurity deployment and compliance planning (eg, **CMMC, ITAR, FedRAMP, SOX**) of enterprise software factories
 - Consistent **quota attainment of over 150%** every half.
 - **Develop custom solutions** such as human-friendly [Kubernetes runners](https://github.com/some-natalie/kubernoodles), managing an [enterprise-wide security team](https://github.com/advanced-security/enterprise-security-team) across the largest GitHub customers, and other projects you can browse [here](https://github.com/some-natalie?tab=repositories).
 - **Thought leadership**, speaking and writing about developer problems within regulated industries, and customer advocacy within our Product and Engineering teams.